-The purpose of this section is to outline the procedure for managing complaints, feedback and enquiries for the duration of construction and up to 12 months following the completion of construction of the Project which includes Stages 3 and 4 (as per CoA B8).
+The purpose of this section is to outline the procedure for managing complaints, feedback and enquiries for the duration of construction and up to 12 months following the completion of construction of the Project (as per CoA B8).
 This complaints, feedback and enquiries management system will be reviewed annually for the duration of construction.